Twelver Shi'ism: Revelation

-Miracle
+Miracles

 Tabataba'i defines the miracle as a supernatural event which is shown by the prophet and the friends of God as a challenge to prove the claim of the prophethood and it is by God's permission.
 He states that the miracle should be according to the demands of the people of his own time.
 He adds that miracle has an inseparable connection with the claim of the prophethood and it is beyond the intellect and thinking.
 By miracle, al-Hilli means "the bringing into existence of something which is abnormal or the removal of something which normally exists, in a way which breaks through normality and which conforms to the claim (of prophethood which is made). " Sobhani regards some differences between miracles and extraordinary acts.
 He notes that miracles are not teachable and they are done without any prior training.
 As they are derived from the infinite power of God, the miracles are indisputable.
 The miracles are of unlimited types.
 The miracles are often concerned with spiritual matters rather worldly matters.